3mdeb/conferences/2024/XenSummit/Challenges_and_Status_of_Enabling_TrenchBoot_in_Xen_Hypervisor.md

 although it is still possible to have a Intel TXT initialization bug in BIOS, which prevents using DRTM unless a BIOS fix is issued.

-For AMD platforms, almost every CPU supports AMD SKINIT (CPU needs to supports SVM basically and BIOS must not disable it).
+For AMD platforms, almost every CPU supports AMD SKINIT (CPU needs to support SVM basically and BIOS must not disable it).

 ---